mohsenuss91/yii2-slides/slides.md

 --

-# Yii/YII2 FRAMWORK
+# Yii/Yii2 FRAMWORK
+> Yii is a high performance, component-based PHP framework for rapidly
+> developing modern Web applications.
+The name Yii (pronounced Yee or [ji
+> :] ) means “simple and evolutionary” in Chinese.
+It can also be thought of
+> as an acronym for <b>Yes It Is!</b>

 --

-#Framework pour les COMMUNISTES :D
+## Framework pour les COMMUNISTES :D

-Yii is a high performance, component-based PHP framework for rapidly developing modern Web applications.
-The name Yii (pronounced Yee or [ji :] ) means “simple and evolutionary” in Chinese.
-It can also be thought of as an acronym for <b>Yes It Is!</b>
+### Il est bien pour:
+Son architecture orientée composant lui permet d'être le choix pour toute applications web de grande échelle
+* Portail
+* CMS (Content manegement systems)
+* Projets e-commerce
+* Web Service Restful

 --